waggjeff/UNICEF/README.md

 When examining the data, it was also found that one of the date entries in the 'weather.csv' file required editting, which we corrected in our code.
 We also noted a number of missing data points, which we have replaced with the mean value of the column in which these data are found.

-In order to further clean our data and prepare it for modelling, we have concatenated all of the datasets into one DataFrame, using the date time column.
+In order to further clean our data and prepare it for modelling, we have concatenated all of the datasets into one DataFrame using the date time column.
 This leaves us with a dataset containing 62 entries.

 ## Feature Engineering